Award Winning Montana Wedding DJ Service

 I sold RMF Entertainment to pursue other interests and investments, but I’m still involved in the wedding industry and I work close with RMF to pursue our goals of expansion and our continuous efforts to be the epitome of DJ services across the Northwest.

 I truly feel that I conduct, DJ, and MC a wedding as good or better then anyone in the state of Montana.
 I have personally DJ’d and coordinated over 450 weddings in my career.
-I constructed the formula for success in which weddings should be conducted and managed, and I’ve never received less than a 5 star review on WeddingWire or The Knot in 10 years.
+I developed the perfect system that is now used by many DJs to coordinate weddings, and I’ve never received less than a 5 star review on WeddingWire or The Knot in 10 years.
 I have worked at more than 50 different venues across the state, and have close relationships with most wedding planners and event coordinators throughout western Montana.
 Those relationships took years to build and I want to continue to grow and nurture them as I go into this next phase of my business.

 I can provide unparalleled service and I can guarantee your wedding to be a successful and unforgettable night.
-If you want elite service and direct contact with me then please contact this number so we can start planning your Montana wedding today.
+If you want elite service and want to work with me directly then please contact me so we can start planning your Montana wedding today.

 What Separates Me From Other DJ’s: